Quasineutral limit, dispersion and oscillations for Korteweg type fluids: Introduction and plan of the paper

 Finally, in the contest of combined quasineutral and relaxation time limit we have the papers by Gasser and Marcati in \cite{GM01a, GM01b, GM03}.
 Other similar limits have been investigated in \cite{CDM13}, \cite{DFN10}, \cite{DoFeNo12}.

-As far it concerns the compressible Navier Stokes Poisson Korteweg system we refer to \cite{BDD05} for the quasineutral limit in a periodic domain, where the electrons are assumed to be thermalized and to follow a non dimensional Maxwell-Boltzmann distribution $(\rl=e^{\vl})$.
+As far as it concerns the quasineutral limit for the compressible Navier Stokes Poisson Korteweg system we refer to \cite{LY14} for the $H^{s}$ setting of strong solutions and we refer to \cite{BDD05} for the quasineutral limit in a periodic domain, where the electrons are assumed to be thermalized and to follow a non dimensional Maxwell-Boltzmann distribution $(\rl=e^{\vl})$.

 In all of these papers but \cite{DM12}, the assumptions are designed to kill the presence of high frequency oscillations of the electric force fields.
 In this paper we are interested to understand the limiting behaviour in the same general situation of \cite{DM12}, when a Korteweg tensor is added.